Skip to content

 The Service has a balanced approach towards law enforcement and promotes business membership of Primary Authority partnerships.
 These arrangements are entered into by businesses with local authorities throughout the UK.
 This places special emphasis on the legality of goods and services originating in Devon, Plymouth, Somerset and Torbay, thus helping businesses meet legal obligations without unnecessary expense.

-Primary Authority agreements are in place with several businesses in the Heart of the South West, including food businesses.
-Under a Primary Authority agreement businesses contract with Heart of the South West Trading Standards Service for a service, the delivery of which is overseen by the Office for Product Safety and Standards.
+Primary Authority agreements are in place with several Devon, Plymouth, Somerset and Torbay businesses including food businesses.
+Under a Primary Authority agreement businesses contract with Heart of the South West Trading Standards for a service, the delivery of which is overseen by the Office for Product Safety and Standards.
 This service delivery is chargeable on a cost-recovery basis.

 Food projects and sampling

 The Service identifies key areas of work determined by analysis of intelligence received indicating areas of greatest harm to consumers and businesses.
-In 2020/21 the issue of undeclared allergens in food was identified as a key priority area and a project was initiated with the aim of improving allergen management systems and consumer awareness.
-This project was rolled over to 2021/22 to enable the sampling and inspection elements that were delayed due to the COVID-19 pandemic to be completed.
+In 2020/21 the issue of undeclared allergens in food was identified as a key priority area and a project was initiated with the aim of improving Allergen Management Systems and improving consumer awareness.
+This was subsequently incorporated into an annual sampling programme.

-In response to intelligence received from external partners this service will carry out a discreet project looking at imported foods at approximately 25 independent high street international food retailers.
+This year we will carry out 25 inspections at food businesses retailing or manufacturing using food imported from outside the UK.
 This project will be monitoring levels of compliance with the requirements that relate to importing food and drink into the UK with an emphasis on products that are prohibited to be brought into the UK for safety reasons.

 Where possible, sampling will be aimed at locally produced foods, those products/ingredients from companies that manufacture in Devon, Plymouth, Somerset and Torbay or foods imported into Devon, Plymouth, Somerset and Torbay.

-Priorities and areas of concern are identified through communication with the Food Standards Agency, the Department of the Environment, Food and Rural Affairs (Defra); through local, regional and national intelligence held by local authorities; and through consultation with the Public Analyst.
+Priorities and areas of concern are identified through communication with the Food Standards Agency and Department for Environment, Food and Rural Affairs, through local, regional and national intelligence held by local authorities, and through consultation with the Public Analyst.

 Targeted sampling programme